Ayush1M/Dice-Game/README.md

  * [What I Learned](#what-i-learned)

 # Overview of the Project
-The project is used to generate a random unique password.
-This project focuses on applying the concepts of HTML, CSS and Javascript.
+This is a dice game which focuses on the concepts of Javascript.

 ### Goal of the Project
 * The Goal of this project is to generate a random unique password which contains Uppercase, Lowercase, Numbers and Symbols.